-Damages in a negligent security claim usually include compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
-Additional punitive damages might be available as well, in some extreme cases.
+Damages in a vehicle collision claim usually include compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
+Additional punitive damages are sometimes available as well, in some extreme cases.